"Drafting a claim without

 claims.
 A central theme is the importance of using the problem-solution

-paradigm to identify the "inventive concept" before the
+paradigm to identify the "inventive concept" before the claim-drafting

-learned only on the job from supervisors and mentors.
+the job from supervisors and mentors.

 No dry reference tome,